Reliance Power, Shell in talks to set up LNG terminal

-NEW DELHI Uility Reliance Power (RPOL.NS), controlled by billionaire Anil Ambani, is in talks with energy major Royal Dutch Shell (RDSa.L) to jointly set up a liquefied natural gas LNG.L terminal to secure supplies for its gas-fired power plant, a person with direct knowledge of the matter said.
+NEW DELHI Jan 3 Indian utility Reliance Power, controlled by billionaire Anil Ambani, is in talks with energy major Royal Dutch Shell to jointly set up a liquefied natural gas (LNG) terminal to secure supplies for its gas-fired power plant, a person with direct knowledge of the matter said.

 Earlier on Tuesday, The Economic Times reported the two companies were in talks to jointly set up an LNG terminal.